tristan-white/no-style-please/_posts/2024-04-10-optimizing-amex-hotel-credit.md

 [https://github.com/tristan-white/fhr_deal_finder](https://github.com/tristan-white/fhr_deal_finder)

 Hoping this can help other travel hackers snipe some great deals.
 Happy travel hacking :)

+> 2024-04-16 Edit: A user on reddit [shared](https://www.reddit.com/r/AmexPlatinum/comments/1c4vwfz/how_to_actually_find_the_fine_hotels_resorts_with/) that you can use [maxfhr.com](https://www.maxfhr.com/) to essentially accomplish my goal with this project.
+I'd reccomend that tool to anyone looking for a good FHR rate.
+My tool is only better for 1) seeing prices that are always up to date, and 2) see taxes and fees, which can account for about a quarter of the total price.

 ---
 [^1]: The big asterisk for THC hotels is that you must stay at least two nights to use the $200 credit.